Liverpool Five: Career

 In the United States, under contract with RCA Victor, the group released a number of singles, together with two albums produced by Al Schmitt.
 In 1966 their recording of Chip Taylor's "Any Way That You Want Me" (b/w Oscar Brown Jr's "The Snake") became their only appearance on the national chart, spending one week on the Billboard Hot 100 at #98.
 They also appeared on television shows such as American Bandstand, Where the Action Is and Hullabaloo, plus many music shows on local stations throughout the US.
 Local radio stations often sponsored their concerts.

+The Liverpool Five were the first to record "(I'm Not Your) Steppin' Stone", later a big hit for The Monkees, but their version was not released immediately.

 Two albums on RCA Victor, Arrive (LSP 3583) (1966) and Out of Sight (LSP 3682) (1967), were reasonably successful, particularly in the Pacific Northwest.
 The group disbanded in 1968, by which point Fred Dennis from Spokane, Washington, later of the Sonics, had replaced Dave Burgess on bass.
 Drummer Jimmy May returned to live in England while the others remained in the United States and embarked on new careers in various professions.

 Before finally disbanding, they recorded one last single for RCA under the name Common Market (RCA 47-9302).
 The tracks were the Cat Stevens composition "I Love My Dog" backed with Tim Buckley's "Wings".

 Later years

 In 1999, Rockinbeat Records released Liverpool Five- Arrive- Out of Sight in Europe, a CD containing all tracks from the group's two RCA albums.
-In April 2008, Sundazed Records released a CD with eighteen of the group's RCA recordings, which were remastered and packaged as The Best of the Liverpool Five (SC11158).
+In April 2008, Sundazed Music released a CD with eighteen of the group's RCA recordings, which were remastered and packaged as The Best of the Liverpool Five (SC11158).

 In 2010, the group got together for a long awaited reunion concert in Sacramento, California in order to celebrate the 70th birthday of lead singer Steve Laine.
 Dennis Moffett joined the band on drums for the first reunion.
 In 2016, a second reunion concert for the ages took place in Fairfield, California.
 This time to celebrate the 70th birthday of guitarist Ken Cox, the youngest member of the group.
 James Grayberg joined the band on drums for the second reunion.